circuscode/tootpress/readme.md

 ## Installation

-1. Download the plugin from the GitHub Repository (see Releases)
+1. Download the plugin from the GitHub Repository (see latest Release)
-2. Rename the folder to "tootpress"
+2. Rename the downloaded folder to "tootpress"
-2. Upload the plugin to the WordPress Plugin Directory
+2. Upload the folder to the WordPress Plugin Directory
 3. Activate the plugin in WordPress
 4. Follow the configuration manual

 ## Configuration

-1. Create an Application on your Mastodon Instance for API Access (Account Settings/Applications)
+1. Create an Application on your Mastodon Instance to get API Access (under Settings/Development)
-2. Restrict the Authorization of the Application to Read (all data)
+2. Restrict the Authorization of the created Application to Read (all data)
 3. Maintain Mastodon Instance and Access Token in the TootPress Settings
-4. Retrieve your Account ID (WordPress Tools/Toots)
+4. Retrieve your Account ID (in WordPress under Tools/Toots)
 5. Maintain the Account ID in the TootPress Settings
-6. Create a new WordPress Page and add the Page to your Main Menu
+6. Create a new WordPress Page and add the Page to your Menu
-7. Maintain the Page ID in the TootPress Settings (see URL editing the Page)
+7. Maintain the Page ID in the TootPress Settings (you find the Page ID in URL of the Browser when editing the Page in WordPress)
-8. Run Mastodon API Request once (WordPress Tools/Toots)
+8. Run Mastodon API Request once (in WordPress under Tools/Toots)
 9. Activate Steady Fetch
 10. That's it!

+## Instructions for Use

+* You find TootPress in WordPress in the area of Settings and Tools
+* Steady Fetch activates the automatic and regular load of new toots
+* First API Request will copy your last 40 toots
+* New toots will be loaded every 15 minutes (customizable)
+* You can load your complete timeline into WordPress with the eponymous function
+* Loading your complete timeline can take several hours depending of the amount of toots
+* 480 toots are loaded per hour as maximum
+* You can run a Mastodon API Request everytime at your own with the eponymous function
+* There is no prescribed order for the execution of Steady Fetch, Complete Timeline or manual requests
+* If problems occur, TootPress provides a Healthy Check

 ## CSS classes

 TootPress comes with basic CSS Styles.
 For best fit it is required to add additional styles in your theme.
 All TootPress UI elements can be addressed with individual CSS selectors.
-Please use browser debugger to find the right classes.
+Please use the browser development tools to find the right classes.

-## TootPress API

-WordPress Action: tootpress_toots_update (fired on toot update)

 ## Data & Files